jbearer/bill-tracker/README.md

 Use `cargo clippy` to run the linter and `cargo test` to run unit tests.

+Note that some of the Cargo tests require a test PostgreSQL server to be running.
+The first time you run these tests, you will first need to run `bin/init-test-db` to create the test database cluster.
+Therafter, you can use `bin/start-test-db` to start a server for that cluster.
+Once the server is running, set `POSTGRES_TESTS=1` to enable these tests, and then run `cargo test` as usual.
+`POSTGRES_TESTS_PORT` can be used to change the port that the PostgreSQL server runs on (the default is 5432, the default for Postgres in general).

 ## Building the React client

 There is a browser client for the app in `clients/browser`.
 This is a React Typescript project.
 To